AguaClara/UASB/UASB_Manual_Spring2018.md

 | **Settling Zone Surface**                                                         |                                                                                                         |                                                                                                                                                                                                                             | **75% of total surface**                                                                                                                  |
 | **Distance Between Exit Mouth and Water Level in Settler/ Headloss through unit** |    **0.20-0.30 m**                                                                                                     |               **2-3 m head loss** through unit for gravity feed with distribution from top of UASB through splitter boxes and weirs to divide and regulate the feed to each inlet channel and then to downtake pipe.
 Also see Example 7.2 | **50 cm**

-It has been decided that from the following parameters an exit velocity of 0.3 m/s will likely be used.
+It has been decided that from the following parameters an exit velocity of 0.3 m/s (Van Lier et al., 2010) will likely be used.

 #### Influent Flow Calculations